wKovacs64/pwned/README.md

 npx pwned
 ```

+## Protected Commands

+On July 18th, 2019, the haveibeenpwned.com API moved several services behind
+authentication, requiring an API key.
+See [Troy's blog post][api-key-blog-post]
+for rationale and a full explanation.
+In order to use some of `pwned` commands
+(e.g. `ba`, `pa`, and `search`), you will need to [get an API key][get-api-key]
+and run `pwned apiKey <your-key>` to configure `pwned`.
+The other commands do
+not require an API key and you may use them without obtaining one.

 ## Usage

 ```
 pwned <command>

 Commands:
-  pwned ba <account|email>      get all breaches for an account (username or email address) pwned breach <name>           get a single breached site by breach name pwned breaches                get all breaches in the system
+  pwned apiKey <key>            set the API key to be used for authenticated requests pwned ba <account|email>      get all breaches for an account (username or email address) pwned breach <name>           get a single breached site by breach name pwned breaches                get all breaches in the system